 Do STIs have symptoms?

 Not always.
-That’s why STIs can only be diagnosed through testing.
+That’s why testing is so important, as that is the only way an STI can be diagnosed.
 However, common symptoms to watch out for include:

 - a burning sensation when urinating